evanx/redex/README.md

 Each processor is configured via a YAML file in the Redix `configDir.`

-The naming convention of the processor is a dot notation e.g. `builtin.FileImporter.default.`
+The naming convention of the processor is a colon notation e.g. `builtin:FileImporter:default.`

 This is its Node module, JavaScript class, and finally its distinguishing instance name.

-The "module" enables custom and third-party processors e.g. a `myredix.FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.
+The "module" enables custom and third-party processors e.g. a `myredix:FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.

 The distinguishing name enables multiple instances of the same processor class, configured for different purposes.

-Note that `npm` enables versioning via `package.json.`
+Note that `npm` enables version dependency via `package.json.` Also, multiple versions of the same module can be installed as differently named modules, e.g. `myredix-2.0.0:FancyProcessor.`

-We wish to support immutable processors through a versioning mechanism.

 ## Messages

 The following is envisaged for messages, but is yet to be implemented.

-The structure of different message types (and supported versions) can be defined i.e. which properties are mandatory/optional, and their types e.g. `string/int/boolean.` This is useful for assertions during testing, and automated error handling.
+The interface of different message types can be defined, and for multiple versions.
+We define the mandatory and optional properties, and their types e.g. string, int, boolean.
+This is useful for assertions during testing, and automated error handling.

-Messages can be versioned to enable new features, and deprecate old ones.

-Transformative processors can be used to coerce messages into the expected format, or required version.

 Processors should specify the message versions they can handle, and otherwise reject messages.

-We wish to support "immutable" processors to "let sleeping dogs lie" so to speak, whereby the version of the message is used to invoke the appropriate version of the required processor.
+Transformative processors can be used to coerce messages into the expected format or required version.

+However, we expect multiple versions of processors will be installed to support older messages, for some period.

 ## Concurrency

-We use Redis for "shared memory" accessed by Node processors.
+We use message queues to avoid concurrent operations.

 Both Redis and Node have single-threaded event loops, which simplifies concurrency.

-We use Redis queues for our "concurrency model" where processors are "actors" which avoid concurrent operations on shared memory.
+We use Redis for queues and "shared memory" accessed by Node processors.

+Our processors are message-passing "actors," and otherwise must use Redis transactions.

 ## Examples